RE is Growing

 Anholt Offshore Wind Farm — Denmark’s most powerful source of renewable energy

-It must be noted that employment opportunities in clean and renewable energy, especially wind and solar are consistently growing; while the cost of RE is decreasing, and the efficiency of clean energy continues to increase.
+It must be noted that employment opportunities in clean and renewable energy, especially wind and solar, are consistently growing; while the cost of RE is decreasing, and the efficiency of clean energy continues to increase.

 Solar

-Photovoltaic (PV) solar power entails harnessing the sun's energy to directly produce electricity by converting sunlight into electricity through solar PV cells (the "photovoltaic effect").
 New solar technologies are developing at a rapid pace, bringing the cost of community solar and some rooftop solar to reach cost parity with coal and some gas energy generation.
 Some solar PV is now priced below the cost of fossil fuels (in the cases of utility-scale thin-film PV and utility-scale crystalline PV).

 Solar technologies are used in everything from the calculator powered by a single solar cell, to off-grid homes powered by an entire photovoltaic array; to solar farms powering thousands of homes and buildings in a city.
 Large-scale, or mega, solar farms are growing in deployment worldwide.
-Concentrated Solar Power (CSP), solar towers, dishes and troughs, are all growing sources of renewable energy (solar thermal energy sources).

-As opposed to PV, which directly generates electricity, solar thermal uses solar energy indirectly, to heat a working fluid.
-Solar thermal, including CSP and solar water heaters (among a few other forms of solar thermal), uses technology (generally special mirrors for solar energy creation - heliostats) to harness the sun's energy; but then that energy heats a working fluid, which is ultimately used to generate electricity (traditionally the energy production takes the form of steam that turns turbines, as in many other forms of energy generation).
-One benefit of solar thermal is that a few forms of energy storage are readily available when this form of renewable energy is employed.
+Solar thermal, including CSP and parabolic solar (among a few other forms of solar thermal), uses technology (in CSP that's special mirrors for solar energy creation - heliostats) to harness the sun's energy; but then that energy heats a working fluid, which is ultimately used to generate electricity (traditionally the energy production takes the form of steam that turns turbines, as in many other forms of energy generation).

 Please click & read: